CENTER FOR THE DEVELOPMENT OF PROFESSIONAL QUALIFICATION OF MEDICAL WORKERS

 From 1933 to 1940, a total of 1,330 physicians improved their qualifications at the institute.

 In 1936, the institute’s fundamental library was established, serving as a scientific, educational, and informational resource center.
-It provides all trainee physicians and research staff with essential books, as well as classical and foreign medical literature.
-Today, the library’s collection of scientific and educational textbooks, socio-political and fiction literature exceeds 140,000 volumes.
+Today, the library’s collection exceeds 140,000 volumes.

 During the years 1941–1945, the institute’s staff focused their efforts on meeting the demands of the time.
 The training of medical personnel increased by 5.5 times.
-A total of 4,585 physicians were trained to meet the needs of the front and evacuation hospitals.
-In addition, 24 staff members of the institute were direct participants in the Great Patriotic War.
+A total of 4,585 physicians were trained for the front and evacuation hospitals.
+In addition, 24 staff members directly participated in the Great Patriotic War.

 Participants of World War II and Labor Veterans

-In the National Encyclopedia of Uzbekistan, the following lines are written about this institution: “The Institute serves as a training base for highly qualified medical specialists of the World Health Organization.”
+In the National Encyclopedia of Uzbekistan: “The Institute serves as a training base for highly qualified medical specialists of the World Health Organization.”

 - 1932–1938 — Moisey Ilich Slonim